ClearCoreAI/ClearCoreAIProject/docs/ROADMAP.md

 ### 🔍 Reduce Hallucinations
 - Constraint-based planning using schemas and hard type-checking
-- LLM guardrails and manifest-only reasoning
+- LLM guardrails and manifest-only reasoning (also apply to auditor outputs)
 - Add validation layers pre- and post-agent calls

 ### 📚 Automated Documentation